cbw1243/CropScapeR/README.md

 The [Cropland Data Layer (CDL)](https://www.nass.usda.gov/Research_and_Science/Cropland/sarsfaqs2.php) is a data product produced by the National Agricultural Statistics Service of U.S. Department of Agriculture.
 It provides geo-referenced, high accuracy, 30 or 56 m resolution, crop-specific cropland land cover information for up to 48 contiguous states in the U.S. from 1997 to the present.
 This data product has been extensively used in the agriculture research [1].

-[CropScape](https://nassgeodata.gmu.edu/CropScape/) is an interactive Web CDL exploring system, and it was developed to query, visualize, disseminate, and analyze CDL data geospatially through standard geospatial Web services in a publicly accessible online environment.[2]
-The development of this package is to provide R functions that allow R users to easily utilize the geospatial processing services provided by CropScape.
-These services allow users to effectively and efficiently access and analyze the CDL data.
+[CropScape](https://nassgeodata.gmu.edu/CropScape/) is an interactive Web CDL exploring system, and it was developed to query, visualize, disseminate, and analyze CDL data geospatially through standard geospatial Web services in a publicly accessible online environment[2].
+The development of the `CropScapeR` package is to allow R users to easily utilize the geospatial processing services provided by CropScape, so that users can effectively and efficiently access and analyze the CDL data.

 ## Key functions
-We implement four geospatial processing services provided by [CropScape](https://nassgeodata.gmu.edu/CropScape/) in R:
+We implement four geospatial processing services provided by [CropScape](https://nassgeodata.gmu.edu/CropScape/) in `R`:

 1. `GetCDLValue`/`GetCDLFile`
-The `GetCDLValue` service finds the pixel value at a given location (defined by a coordinate), and the `GetCDLFile` service fetches irregularly shaped CDL data.
+The `GetCDLValue` service finds the pixel value at a given location (defined by a coordinate), and the `GetCDLFile` service fetches irregularly shaped CDL data[2].
 The shape could be a county boundary (defined by county FIPS code), a triangle area (defined by three coordinates), or a rectangle/box (defined by four corner points).
 The `GetCDLValue` and `GetCDLFile` services are implemented by a single R function: `GetCDLData`.
 The `GetCDLData` function takes an Area of Interest (AOI) and a crop year value as inputs and return the CDL raster data.
 The raster data can be saved as TIF file or a data table.
 Examples are provided in the help file of `GetCDLData`.
 2. `GetCDLImage`
-The `GetCDLImage` service generates the preview images of the customized CDL data and the Keyhole Markup Language (KML) file with links to actual images that can be displayed in Google Earth.
+The `GetCDLImage` service generates the preview images of the customized CDL data and the Keyhole Markup Language (KML) file with links to actual images that can be displayed in Google Earth[2].
 This service is implemented by the `GetCDLImage` function.

 3. `GetCDLStat`
-The `GetCDLImage` service generates statistical information (for example, value, category name, and acreage) of the CDL data of an AOI.
+The `GetCDLImage` service generates statistical information (for example, value, category name, and acreage) of the CDL data of an AOI[2].
 This service is implemented by the `GetCDLStat` function.

 4. `GetCDLComp`
-The `GetCDLComp` service performs cropland change analysis by comparing the pixels of the cropland area defined by AOI between two given years.
+The `GetCDLComp` service performs cropland change analysis by comparing the pixels of the cropland area defined by AOI between two given years[2].
 This service is implemented by the `GetCDLComp` function.

 Examples using the `R` functions are provided in the function help files.
 CropScape provides several other geoprocessing services, and they would be implemented in R in future developments.